pngwn/svelte-test/README.md

 # svelte-test

 Testing utilities for Svelte.
-Currently contains only a Jest transform for Svelte components that supports Svelte Preprocessors.
+Currently contains only a Jest transform and a require-extension-hook for Svelte components.
+These transforms also support svelte preprocessors.

 ---